ovh/docs/pages/web/hosting/ssh_on_webhosting/guide.en-sg.md

 > [!warning]
 >
-> SSH access to an OVHcloud web hosting plan is possible from [the Pro plan](https://www.ovhcloud.com/en-sg/web-hosting/compare/).
+> SSH access to an OVHcloud web hosting plan is possible from the [Pro plan](https://www.ovhcloud.com/en-sg/web-hosting/compare/) and above.

 ## Instructions